Pharmacies serve a critically important function in our health care system as prescription medication use is more widespread than ever.

 - Cox v Comprehensive Pharmacy Serv.
 (Illinois 2017) $1.5 million: 62-year-old Plaintiff died after a brain infarction was caused by prescription painkiller drug Dilaudid which was filled by the defendant pharmacy.
 Doctors at the hospital realized the danger the drug might pose and sent an emergency stop order instructing the pharmacy not to fill the prescription.
 The pharmacy claimed that they never received the stop order.
 A jury found that the pharmacy was negligent in failing to have proper procedures set up to receive stop orders.

 - Lewis v Walgreens (Texas 2017) $250,000: This wrong drug error case result from a brand name confusion between 2 drugs.
-Plaintiff was supposed to get Thiothixene but instead the pharmacy gave her Thiothixene with Amlodipine Besylate which is a different drug.
+Plaintiff was supposed to get Thiothixene but instead, the pharmacy gave her Thiothixene with Amlodipine Besylate, which is a different drug.
 With no permanent injuries, the case settled for $250,000.

 - Hall v Miller Pharmacy (New York 2018) $325,000: In this wrong dosage case, the plaintiff was prescribed 5mg of methadone but the pharmacy gave him 10mg pills of methadone by mistake.
 The lawsuit alleged that plaintiff died from an overdose as a result of the mistake, but the pharmacy contended that he actually died from an overdose of several different drugs.
 The case settled before trial.

-- Blanco v Bourgeois (Louisiana 2015) $1.2 million: Plaintiff has a prescription for the arrhythmia drug Tambocor but for several months the pharmacy was incorrectly giving him Nortriptyline.
-Nortriptyline is anti-depressant that is actually known to cause heart arrhythmia (the same condition the patient’s medication was supposed to treat).
+- Blanco v Bourgeois (Louisiana 2015) $1.2 million: Plaintiff has a prescription for the arrhythmia drug Tambocor, but for several months the pharmacy was incorrectly giving him Nortriptyline.
+Nortriptyline is an anti-depressant that is known to cause heart arrhythmia (the same condition the patient’s medication was supposed to treat).
 As a result, the plaintiff’s irregular heartbeat condition got much worse and eventually caused permanent heart and brain damage.
 The pharmacy admitted negligence in giving him the wrong drug but disputed his injuries and causation.
 A jury found in favor of the plaintiff and awarded $1.2 million.

 - JP v Walgreens (Illinois 2016): In this wrongful dosage case the pharmacy gave a 14-year-old patient 100mg pills of Amitriptyline when her prescription was only for 10mg pills.
 Plaintiff did not have any clear permanent injuries, but the high dosage caused her significant pain and suffering for several months.
-Pharmacy admitted liability but disputed damages.
+The pharmacy admitted liability but disputed damages.
 The jury in Chicago awarded $350,000.

 Contact Miller & Zois About Pharmacy Malpractice

 The malpractice lawyers at Miller & Zois handle medication error cases including lawsuits against pharmacies for prescription errors.
-Our law firm only handles cases where there is a meaningful injury or death.
+Our law firm only handles pharmacy lawsuit cases where there is a meaningful injury or death.
 If you or a family member has been injured as a result of a pharmacy error, call us at 800-553-8082 or get a free online consultation.